Snap Inc Q3 2017 Increasing Costs Overshadow Progress

 However, Snap’s escalating operational costs raises the question of whether its business model can adjust to an evolving market landscape for social apps while staving off AR competition from the likes Facebook, or whether it is likely to run out of time and the requisite resources.
 Snap faces the twin challenge of running a loss-led niche business model and a hyper-efficient and well-resourced competitor implementing all its best features directly to mainstream consumers.

-- Quarterly revenue increased from XXX million in XXX 2017 to XXX million in XXX 2017, representing a XXX increase over the period
+- Quarterly revenue increased from million in 2017 to million in 2017, representing a increase over the period

-- The daily active user (DAU) base grew from XXX million in XXX 2017 to XXX million in XXX 2017
+- The daily active user (DAU) base grew from million in 2017 to million in 2017

-- Total costs increased from XXX million in XXX 2016 to XXX million in XXX 2017 year-on-year
+- Total costs increased from million in 2016 to million in 2017 year-on-year

-- Hosting costs as a proportion of the cost of revenue increased from XXX million in XXX 2016 to XXX million in XXX 2017, representing a XXX XXX of Snap ad impressions are now delivered through an auction platform as part of the strategic pivot towards programmatic advertising
+- Hosting costs as a proportion of the cost of revenue increased from million in 2016 to million in 2017, representing a of Snap ad impressions are now delivered through an auction platform as part of the strategic pivot towards programmatic advertising